22940dev/links-particles-simple/README.md

 # custom_linktree
-A custom linktree website with particle effect
+A custom linktree website based on html and css with a js particle effect